Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 ### Where to go now?

-Programmer are never satisfied with their work, there is still work to do, new features to implement, optimize some systems.
+The programmer is never satisfied with their work, there is still work to do, new features to implement, optimize some systems.
 For now the engine will keep working the six coming months.
 Tasks will be to maintain and updated the current systems.
-The goal is to keep it workable, follow demands from the game team and make sure that the game is playable in the best condition possible.
+The goal is to keep it workable, follow the demands from the game team and make sure that the game is playable in the best condition possible.

 ### Good resources
 * Gregory, J., n.d.
 Game Engine Architecture.
 2nd ed.
 Is an excelent book about engine programming, anyone who desire to make its own engine should read this.
 The book can be found [here](http://ce.eng.usc.ac.ir/files/1511334027376.pdf)